dougalrm/aider-patterns-wow/data/docs/outcomes_over_outputs.md

 ## Align to Business Strategy

-- Emphasizing outcomes helps us align our efforts with the strategic goals and objectives of Schroders as a whole.
+- Emphasizing outcomes helps us align our efforts with the strategic goals and objectives of the organisation as a whole.
 It allows us to identify and prioritize the outcomes that have the most significant impact on the success of the product and the organization.
 By concentrating on outcomes aligned to strategic objectives and our strategy, we can be sure we are delivering value that directly contributes to the bottom line and drives business growth.

 ## Take a Customer-Centric Approach